 Classic Exterior Shutters

 Solid paneled shutters were called “shutters” and the louvered shutters we see today with angled horizontal slats were called “blinds.”
 In the late 1700s, louvered shutters came into use and were particularly favored in warmer climates.
-Operable with functional hinges, they could easily swing closed to minimize heat, while still allowing air to circulate into the house.
+Operable with functional hinges, they could easily swing closed to minimize heat while allowing air to circulate into the house.
 Louvers added another layer of functionality: by pointing downward, they help shed water away from the home during rainstorms.

 An example of paneled shutters.